 I graduated from Murdoch University in WA in 2010.
 After initially working in emergency practice and then in general practice, I quickly discovered my enthusiasm for animal behaviour, psychology and mental health.

 I have a passion for animal welfare and the human-animal connection and have found my calling helping pets with behavioural problems.

 I moved to South Australia in 2016 to join the team at AdelaideVet.

 Outside of veterinary science I enjoy spending time with my dogs, traveling, cooking, writing and pilates.

-Originally from South Africa, I have lived in South Australia for more than 16 years.
+Originally from South Africa, I have lived in South Australia for many years.
 I graduated from the first cohort of Doctor of Veterinary Medicine students of the University of Adelaide (Roseworthy Campus) in 2013.